rust-lang/rfcs/text/3127-trim-paths.md

 or similar mechanisms, they will take precedence over the one supplied by `trim-paths`.
 This means that the user-defined remapping arguments must be supplied *after* Cargo's own remapping.

-Additionally, when using MSVC linker, Cargo should emit `/PDBALTPATH:%_PDB%` to the linker via `-C link-arg`.
-This makes the linker embed only the file name of the .pdb file without the path to it.

 ## Changing handling of sysroot path in `rustc`

 The virtualisation of sysroot files to `/rustc/[commit hash]/library/...` was done at compiler bootstraping, specifically when